 Made up of five divisions, the Public Works Department provides a variety of services to the residents of Boise.
 Developing and offering efficient and cost effective services in partnership with our citizens will help us continue to achieve our vision of making Boise a great place to live!

-The Administrative Division handles purchasing, utility billing and communications for the Public Works.
+The Administrative Division handles purchasing, sewer rating, utility billing and communications for the Public Works Department.
 Purchasing ensures compliance with City, State and Federal laws and codes when it come procuring goods, services and construction contracts for Public Works.
-Utility Billing handles billing for the City's sewer, trash and geothermal customers.
+Sewer connections fees and extensions for developments within the city of Boise are the responsibility of Sewer Rating, Utility Billing Services handles billing for the City's sewer, trash and geothermal customers.
 The Communications personnel develop outreach activities within the community and are a point of contact for media and community members.

 With a staff of more than 35, the Engineering Division is one of the largest divisions within Boise Public Works Department.
 From the city's unique geothermal heating system to the network of sewer systems beneath our streets, these professionals conceive of and support many of the city's vast infrastructure issues.